 Step 1: Land Canoe Dawg

-Place your canoe on land and get someone to hold it stable.
+First, place your canoe on land and get someone to hold it stable.

-Put your dog’s bed or blanket in the bottom of the boat to prevent paws slipping and make them feel cozy/at home.
+Put your dog’s bed or blanket in the bottom of the boat to prevent paws from slipping and make them feel cozy/at home.

 Encourage your pup to hop in the canoe with treats, or a favourite toy.
-And don’t let the boat move a single centimetre!!
+And don’t let the boat move a single centimetre!

 Once in the canoe, give lots of treats and praise!
 Getting your dog to associate the canoe with positive things that they love—food, toys, their bed, etc.—will make them think the canoe is a good place to be.

-Try and get your dog to sit or lay down to teach them that those are the positions they should be in while in the canoe.
-Give even more treats and praise in these positions!!
+Try and get your dog to sit or lay down, to teach them that those are the positions they should be in while in the canoe.
+Give even more treats and praise in these positions!